 Bachelor Courses in English

 Business & Law; Chemistry; Electromechanics, Electronics-ICT & Energy Technology.
 Students must enroll in 20-30 ECTS units of credit (10-15 credit hours) per semester, which represents 3-6 courses.
-Courses taught in English can be found here (click “Course Catalogue” under the desired field).
+Courses taught in English in the Faculty of Management can be found here, while courses in the Faculty of Technology can be found here.

 During the spring semester, students also have the option of a unique and innovative transdisciplinary international program, which uses state-of-the-art teaching techniques (such as design thinking).
 Students studying in UC Leuven can follow the transdisciplinary program of UC Limburg and vice versa, providing there is no overlap in the timetables.